 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

-As a basic example, these are some common MERV ratings and how they relate to efficiencies.
+As a basic example, these are some typical MERV ratings and how they correspond to efficiencies.
 This is only a guide, so make sure you read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency